 We’ve all heard of blue light before, so this is nothing new.
 But did you know that blue light is almost as harmful as the UV rays from the sun?
 The sun and our digital devices emit the same kind of light.
 Not only that, but blue light is only slightly less powerful than direct sun rays.
 That’s why it’s so important to protect your eyes as you are using devices like tablets and laptops as constant exposure is harmful.
 Symptoms can include dry and itchy eyes, watery eyes, blurriness, and overall eye fatigue.

 Although the link between blue light and eye diseases like macular degeneration hasn’t been confirmed just yet, more research comes out all the time.
 So, stay on the safe side of things by limiting any unnecessary technology use.
 Also, when possible use a pair of blue light glasses to help reduce some of the risks.
+You can suffer from poor eyesight due to various factors, including genetics, aging, and excess pressure on your eyes.
+Regardless of the cause of your poor vision, everyone needs to take basic steps to protect their eyes.
+You can find out more about eye care by reading the Art of Optiks blog or researching online.
 Making minor changes can help put you at ease and make you feel like you are improving things, even if only in a small way.

 Improve Mental Health

 Our digital devices give us unlimited access to all forms of media.
 We can find just about any information that we seek with a tap of a few buttons.
 However, sometimes having access to all of that information can be overwhelming and not good for our mental well-being.
 With everything going on in the world right now, it’s easy to feel helpless, confused, and afraid.